melina-leite/varpart_treeVitalRates/README.md

 # Major axes of variation in tree demography across global forests

- Analysis on variance partitioning on tree vital rates for Leite et al 2022.
+ Analysis on variance partitioning on tree vital rates.

  **Mansucript in preparation.**